 All first-time full-time matriculating students will be required to enroll, at some point in their academic careers at Saint Francis, in the following CORE courses in order to earn a degree: CORE 103 , CORE 104 , CORE 113 , and CORE 407 .
-This policy applies without regard to the number of college credits any student may have earned prior to attending Saint Francis University as a first time freshman.
+This policy applies without regard to the number of college credits any student may have earned prior to attending Saint Francis University.

 Students who have matriculated on a full-time basis at another college or university prior to attending Saint Francis may be exempt from one or more CORE courses according to the number of credits they have transferred in:

 Students transferring in more than 14, but fewer than 28 earned credits, excluding AP, College in High school and CLEP credits, are required to take either CORE 103 or 104, but not both.

 Students transferring in 28 or more earned credits, excluding AP, College in High school and CLEP credits, are exempt from CORE 103 and CORE 104.